 The New Yorker, Alex Ross

 Sean Panikkar continues “to position himself as one of the stars of his generation… His voice is unassailable—firm, sturdy and clear, and he employs it with maximum dramatic versatility” [Opera News].
-The American tenor of Sri Lankan heritage made his Metropolitan Opera debut under the baton of James Levine in Manon Lescaut (commercially available on DVD on EMI), and his European operatic debut in Mozart’s Zaïde at the Aix-en-Provence Festival in a production directed by Peter Sellars and conducted by Louis Langrée (commercially available on DVD on Opus Arte).
+The American tenor of Sri Lankan heritage achieved a break-out success in his 2018 Salzburger Festspiele debut as Dionysus in a new production of Henze’s The Bassarids directed by Krzysztof Warlikowski under the baton of Kent Nagano and he was no less critically acclaimed that year in his Los Angeles Opera debut as Gandhi in the company’s new production of Philip Glass’ Satyagraha directed by Phelim McDermott led by Grant Gershon.

-Mr. Panikkar’s numerous engagements with the Metropolitan Opera feature the roles Molqui in a company premeiere of The Death of Klinghoffer conducted by David Robertson in a powerful new production by director Tom Morris (War Horse), Tybalt in Roméo et Juliette sharing the stage with Hei-Kyung Hong and Piotr Beczala under the baton of Plácido Domingo, Arturo in Lucia di Lammermoor conducted by Marco Armiliato, and Brighella in Ariadne auf Naxos led by Kirill Petrenko.
+Numerous engagements with the Metropolitan Opera include the company premiere of The Death of Klinghoffer conducted by David Robertson in a powerful new production by director Tom Morris, a new production of Guillaume Tell directed by Pierre Audi led by Fabio Luisi, Roméo et Juliette under the baton of Plácido Domingo, Manon Lescaut conducted by James Levine, Lucia di Lammermoor conducted by Marco Armiliato, and Ariadne auf Naxos led by Kirill Petrenko.

-Symphonic performances have featured Sean Panikkar with Leonard Slatkin and the St. Louis Symphony Orchestra in Berlioz’s Roméo et Juliette, The Tristan Project with Esa-Pekka Salonen and the Los Angeles Philharmonic, Mendelssohn’s Elijah with Michael Christie and the Phoenix Symphony, Händel’s Messiah with Ragnar Bohlin and the San Francisco Symphony, and Beethoven’s Ninth Symphony with Raymond Leppard and the Indianapolis Symphony Orchestra.
+Symphonic performances have featured Sean Panikkar with Leonard Slatkin and the St. Louis Symphony Orchestra in Berlioz’s Roméo et Juliette, The Tristan Project with Esa-Pekka Salonen and the Los Angeles Philharmonic, Mendelssohn’s Elijah with Michael Christie and the Phoenix Symphony, Handel’s Messiah with Ragnar Bohlin and the San Francisco Symphony, and Beethoven’s Ninth Symphony with Donato Cabrera and the Las Vegas Philharmonic and with Raymond Leppard and the Indianapolis Symphony Orchestra.

 Sean Panikkar is a member of Forte, the operatic tenor group combining voices from different cultures into one incredible sound.
 The trio was created and debuted for the first time ever on America’s Got Talent and had never met until only days before their first audition.
 During the summer 2013 broadcasts of America’s Got Talent, Forte was seen and heard by tens of millions of television viewers in national broadcasts on NBC.
 Their self-titled debut recording on Columbia Records was released in November 2013 and a follow-up recording, The Future Classics, was released in 2015.

-An alumnus of San Francisco Opera’s Adler Fellowship, he holds Master’s and Bachelor degrees in Voice Performance from the University of Michigan.
+An alumnus of San Francisco Opera’s Adler Fellowship, Sean Panikkar holds Master’s and Bachelor degrees in Voice Performance from the University of Michigan.

 Bill Palant, Étude Arts